rh-mobb/documentation/content/docs/aro/vpn/_index.md

 ---
-date: '2022-09-14T22:07:08.574151'
+date: '2023-03-29'
 title: Setup a VPN Connection into an ARO Cluster with OpenVPN
 tags: ["ARO", "Azure"]
+authors:
+  - Kevin Collins
+  - Ricardo Martins
 ---

-**Kevin Collins, Ricardo M. Martins**

-*03/29/2023*

 When you configure an Azure Red Hat OpenShift (ARO) cluster with a private only configuration, you will need connectivity to this private network in order to access your cluster.
-This guide will show you how to configute a point-to0-site VPN connection so you won't need to setup and configure Jump Boxes.
+This guide will show you how to configute a point-to-site VPN connection so you won't need to setup and configure Jump Boxes.

 ## Prerequisites